Nathan Healy

 Property Tax Exemption State tax exemption New Hampshire’s General Court has given authority to each city and town to exempt solar’s incremental value from property taxes Learn More

-New Hampshire’s Property Tax Exemption allows cities and towns to exempt the added value of solar energy systems from property tax assessments.
-This means that while your solar panels may increase your home’s overall value, you won’t pay additional property taxes on that increased value.
-Each municipality has the option to adopt this exemption, so availability varies by location.
+New Hampshire allows cities and towns to exempt the added value of solar energy systems from property tax assessments.
+This means that if you install solar panels on your home, your local municipality may choose not to increase your property taxes based on the added value those panels bring to your property.
+While solar panels typically increase your home’s value, this exemption ensures you won’t pay higher property taxes because of that increase.

-The financial benefit depends on your local property tax rate and your solar system’s value.
-For example, if your solar installation adds $20,000 to your home’s value and your local tax rate is 2%, you could save $400 annually in property taxes.
-Since this is an optional program that each city and town must choose to adopt under RSA 72:27-a, you’ll need to check with your local tax assessor to confirm whether your municipality offers this exemption and understand their specific application process.
+The financial benefit depends on your local property tax rate and the value of your solar system.
+For example, if your solar installation adds $20,000 to your home’s value and your local tax rate is 2%, you could save approximately $400 per year in property taxes.
+This exemption continues for as long as you own the solar system, providing ongoing savings year after year.

 Ready to start saving with solar?